Schedule and Location

 - Notes: Held indoors and outdoors.
 Limit 20

-- Driving Directions: The Saturday class will visit locations away from the Arboretum.
+Driving Directions: The Saturday class will meet at the Arboretum and visit locations away from the Arboretum.
 Driving directions will be provided to registrants.